jhu-aap-econ/merino/markdown/Ch7. MRA - Qualitative Regressors.md

 ## 7.1 Linear Regression with Dummy Variables as Regressors

-Dummy variables are binary variables that take on the value 1 or 0 to indicate the presence or absence of a specific attribute or category.
+Dummy variables (also called indicator variables or binary variables) take on the value 1 or 0 to indicate the presence or absence of a specific attribute or category.
 In regression analysis, they are used to include qualitative information in a quantitative framework.

+**Key Concepts:**

+1. **Reference Category (Base Category):** When including a dummy variable, one category is always omitted and serves as the **reference category** or **base category**.
+All coefficient interpretations are relative to this reference group.

+2. **Interpretation:** The coefficient on a dummy variable represents the difference in the expected value of the dependent variable between the category indicated by the dummy (when dummy=1) and the reference category (when dummy=0), holding all other variables constant.

+3. **Dummy Variable Trap:** For a categorical variable with $g$ categories, we include only $g-1$ dummy variables in the regression.
+Including all $g$ dummies would cause perfect multicollinearity (violating MLR.3) because the dummies would sum to the constant term.

+**Example:** If we have a gender variable with categories "male" and "female", we create one dummy variable:
+- `female = 1` if female, `female = 0` if male
+- **Reference category:** male (when `female = 0`)
+- **Coefficient interpretation:** $\beta_{female}$ represents the expected difference in $y$ between females and males, holding other variables constant.
+If $\beta_{female} = -1.81$ in a wage equation, this means females earn \$1.81 less per hour than males (the reference group), on average, ceteris paribus.

 ### Example 7.1: Hourly Wage Equation